 Design.
-The experiment used a 2 (Number of Persons: 1 vs. 1,000) × 2 (Number of Days: 1 vs. 1,000) between-subjects design.
-As in Experiments 2 and 3, the first independent variable was whether the potential savings of pro-social action were aggregated over 1 person or 1,000 people.
+The experiment used a 2 (number of persons: 1 vs. 1,000) \times 2 (number of days: 1 vs. 1,000) between-subjects design.
+As in Experiments 2 and 3, the first independent variable was whether the potential savings of prosocial action were aggregated over 1 person or 1,000 people.
 The second independent variable was whether the savings were aggregated over 1 day or 1,000 days.
-Thus, participants were randomly allocated to one of four presentation formats where potential benefits were aggregated: (1) per 1 day per 1 person, (2) per 1 day per 1,000 people, (3) per 1,000 days per 1 person, or (4) per 1,000 days per 1,000 people.
+Thus, participants were randomly allocated to one of four presentation formats where potential benefits were aggregated: (a) per 1 day per 1 person, (b) per 1 day per 1,000 people, (c) per 1,000 days per 1 person, or (d) per 1,000 days per 1,000 people.
 As in Experiments 1 and 3, the main dependent variable was persuasion.

 Procedure and materials.
-The experiment took a median of 3.8 minutes to complete.
+The experiment took a median of 3.8 min to complete.
 After agreeing to complete the experiment, participants were directed to a page stating that taking long, hot showers were enjoyable but also consumed energy.
-The page concluded with the statement: "If 1 person [1,000 people] for 1 day [1,000 days] took a shower that was 1% shorter than average then, in total, they would: Use 0.04 [43.48] [[43,482.56]] KwH less energy; save \$0.01 [\$5.16] [[\$5,156.98]]; prevent 0.07 [65.22] [[65,223.98]] lbs of CO2 being released into the environment (equivalent to 0.003 [3.39] [[3,391.64]] gallons of gas)", where double brackets [[x]] represent the effect of aggregating over 1,000 people and 1,000 days.
+The page concluded with the statement: "If 1 person [1,000 people] for 1 day [1,000 days] took a shower that was 1% shorter than average then, in total, they would: Use .04 [43.48] [[43,482.56]] KwH less energy; save \$0.01 [\$5.16] [[\$5,156.98]]; prevent .07 [65.22] [[65,223.98]] lb of CO2 being released into the environment (equivalent to .003 [3.39] [[3,391.64]] gallons of gas)," where double-bracket amounts represent the effect of aggregating over 1,000 people and 1,000 days.

 The participants were asked to indicate how persuasive the presented information was.
-A free response textbox allowed participants to expand upon their answer.
-On subsequent pages, the participants were asked about their actual shower behavior with questions.
-Next, the participants completed an attention check question.
-Finally, participants' answered some questions designed to reveal their discount rate - that is, their tendency to discount future costs and savings.
-Participant's discount rate was assessed via a monetary-choice questionnaire and scored using the procedure described by Kirby and colleagues (Kirby & Maraković, 1996; Kirby, Petry, & Bickel, 1999).
+A free-response text box allowed participants to expand upon their answer.
+On subsequent pages, the participants were asked questions about their actual shower behavior.
+Next, the participants completed an attention-check question.
+Finally, participants' answered some questions designed to reveal their discount rate-that is, their tendency to discount future costs and savings.
+Participants' discount rates were assessed via a monetary-choice questionnaire and scored using the procedure described by Kirby and colleagues (Kirby & Maraković, 1996; Kirby, Petry, & Bickel, 1999).
 Participants were required to choose between 27 hypothetical payment schedules offering a smaller, immediate reward (SIR) versus a larger, delayed reward (LDR).
-We calculated the discount rate, k, that would produce indifference between the options with the formula k = ((LDR/SIR)-1)/Delay.
-By examining the point at which people switched from preferring the SIR to the LDR across a number of choices where indifference points imply different discount rates, we estimated the individual's implied discount rate.
+We calculated the discount rate, k, that would produce indifference between the options with the formula k = [(LDR/SIR) - 1]/Delay.
+By examining the point at which participants switched from preferring the SIR to the LDR across a number of choices where indifference points imply different discount rates, we estimated their implied discount rate.
 Note that a higher discount rate, k, was associated with greater discounting.

 Discount rate.
 Given the skew in the data, we analyzed the natural log-transformed implied psychological discount rate (henceforth, discount rate).
 To confirm that the discount rate was not influenced by the manipulations, we conducted an ANOVA with persons, days, and their interaction entered as independent variables and discount rate entered as the dependent variable.
-The analysis revealed no significant effects (all p's > .05).
+The analysis revealed no significant effects (all ps > .05).